datapraxis/hdcr/readme.md

-A data curation record supports reuse of data and reproducibility of claims by documenting data source(s), data types and formats, the quality of data, in addition to documenting methods and tools used to subset, transform, augment, and derive insight from data.
+A data curation record supports reuse of data and reproducibility of claims by documenting data source(s), data types and formats, data quality, as well as methods and tools used to subset, transform, augment, and derive insight from data.
 With this record another researcher should be able to